yagobski/loopback-connector-elastic-search/README.md

 ## Contributing

-Feel free to [contribute via PR](https://github.com/strongloop-community/loopback-connector-elastic-search/pulls) or [open an issue](https://github.com/strongloop-community/loopback-connector-elastic-search/issues) for discussion or jump into the [gitter chat room](https://gitter.im/strongloop-community/loopback-connector-elastic-search) if you have ideas.
+1. Feel free to [contribute via PR](https://github.com/strongloop-community/loopback-connector-elastic-search/pulls) or [open an issue](https://github.com/strongloop-community/loopback-connector-elastic-search/issues) for discussion or jump into the [gitter chat room](https://gitter.im/strongloop-community/loopback-connector-elastic-search) if you have ideas.
+1. I recommend that project contributors who are part of the team:
+  1. should create `feature` branches from the `develop` branch
+  1. should merge `master` into `develop` before starting the `feature` branch
+  1. should submit PRs against the `develop` branch from the `feature` branch when its ready
+1. For those who use forks:
+  1. please submit your PR against the `develop` branch, if possible
+  1. if you must submit your PR against the `master` branch ...
+I understand and I can't stop you.
+I only hope that there is a good reason like `develop` not being up-to-date with `master` for the work you want to build upon.
+1. `npm-release <versionNumber> -m <commit message>` may be used to publish.
+Pubilshing to NPM should happen from the `master` branch.
+It should ideally only happen when there is something release worthy.
+There's no point in publishing just because of changes to `test` or `examples` folder or any other such entities that aren't part of the "published module" (refer to `.npmignore`) to begin with.

 ## Release notes